wirecloud-fiware/ngsi-updater-widget/README.md

 - **NGSI server URL:** URL of the Orion Context Broker to use for retrieving entity information.
-- **NGSI proxy URL:** URL of the Orion Context Broker proxy to use for receiving notifications about changes.
 - **Use the FIWARE credentials of the user:** Use the FIWARE credentials of the user logged into WireCloud.
 Take into account this option cannot be enabled if you want to use this widget in a public workspace as anonoymous users doesn't